-Do you wear headphones and listen to music regularly as part of your running routine?
+Do you listen to music regularly as part of your running routine?
 If it is, I would like to challenge you to run without them on your next run.
 It may not be as difficult as you think.
 Then share your experience and/or your opinion with us on this topic.
 Just add your comments at the bottom.
 We would love to hear what makes running enjoyable for you!

 It has never been my experience to listen to music while running and I am pretty sure that I never will.
 Initially when I was learning how to run, I chose not to for practical reasons.
 I wanted to keep running simple.
 I didn't want to have a gadget strapped to my body with headphones dangling about while I was running.
 I just wanted to travel (run) light!